An Experimental Study of Bond Market Pricing Link to article (read-only for non-subscribers)

-Two-Tier Voting: Measuring Inequality and Specifying the Inverse Power Problem Link to article Link to WP-version
+Two-Tier Voting: Measuring Inequality and Specifying the Inverse Power Problem Article (PDF)

 Matthias Weber (2016).
 Mathematical Social Sciences, 79:40–45.

 There are many situations in which different groups make collective decisions by committee voting, with each group represented by a single person.
 This paper is about two closely related problems.
 The first is that of how to measure the inequality of a voting system in such a setting.
 The second is the inverse power problem: the problem of finding voting systems that approximate equal indirect voting power as well as possible.
 I argue that the coefficient of variation is appropriate to measure the inequality of a voting system and to specify the inverse problem.
 I then show how specifying the inverse problem with the coefficient of variation compares to using existing objective functions.

 Mostly Sunny: A Forecast of Tomorrow’s Power Index Research Link to article (open access)

 Sascha Kurz, Nicola Maaser, Stefan Napel, and Matthias Weber (2015).
 Homo Oeconomicus, 32(1):133–146.

 Power index research has been a very active field in the last decades.
 Will this continue or are all the important questions solved?
 We argue that there are still many opportunities to conduct useful research with and on power indices.
 Positive and normative questions keep calling for theoretical and empirical attention.
 Technical and technological improvements are likely to boost applicability.

-Monetary Policy under Behavioral Expectations: Theory and Experiment Link to PDF Slides
+Monetary Policy under Behavioral Expectations: Theory and Experiment Link to paper Slides (PDF)

 Cars Hommes, Domenico Massaro, and Matthias Weber.
 R&R at the European Economic Review.